 - For a fabulous cheese platter, try to include different flavors and textures by choosing one cheese from each category.

 - Here are some of my favorites from each category:

 - A sure way to get a range of different flavored cheeses on your plate is by choosing cheeses that are made from different types of milk (goat, sheep, cow).

 - Splurge a little when you’re creating a cheese platter, especially when it’s a holiday.
 You want to serve specialty cheeses that you don’t eat regularly.

-Arranging the Cheese Platter:
+Arranging the Charcuterie Plate:

 - Don’t crowd the cheese platter, no one wants to feel clumsy because their knuckles are bumping into a cheese while trying to cut the one they want.